Birthright: History

+Contemporary usage

+In the context of the rights of citizenship, "[t]he term birthright signals not only that membership is acquired at birth or on grounds of birth, but also that membership is presumptively a lifelong status for the individual and continuous across generations for the citizenry as a collective".
 The concept of birthright descending from participation in a particular culture is demonstrated in the Birthright Israel program, initiated in 1994.
 The program provides free trips to visit Israel to persons who have at least one parent of recognized Jewish descent, or who have converted to Judaism through a recognized Jewish movement, and who do not actively practice another religion.
 They must also be between the ages of 18 and 32, post-high school, have neither traveled to Israel before on a peer educational trip or study program past the age of 18 nor have lived in Israel past the age of 12.

+Attempts by President Donald Trump to reverse the birthright policy embodied in the Fourteenth Amendment were ruled to be unconstitutional by the Supreme Court in June 2026.